Imageomics/kabr-tools/docs/pipeline/overview.md

 ## Key Features

-- **Modular Design**: Each step can be adapted and customized for different species and study systems
+- **Modular Design**: Each step can be adapted and customized for different species and study systems.
-- **Multiple Detection Options**: Support for both manual annotation and automated YOLO-based detection
+- **Multiple Detection Options**: Support for both manual annotation and automated YOLO-based detection.
-- **Machine Learning Integration**: Pre-trained models available with support for custom model training
+- **Machine Learning Integration**: Pre-trained models available with support for custom model training.
-- **Comprehensive Analytics**: Generate multiple types of ecological metrics and visualizations
+- **Comprehensive Analytics**: Generate multiple types of ecological metrics and visualizations.

 ## Getting Started